A representation formula of the viscosity solution of the contact Hamilton-Jacobi equation and its applications: The Aubry set

 \section{The Aubry set}

-In this section, we take $u_-\in\mathcal S_-$.
+Let $u_-\in\mathcal S_-$.
 At the beginning, we prove that the limit function $x\mapsto \lim_{t\to +\infty}T^+_tu_-(x)$ is well defined.
 Corollaries \ref{<u-} and \ref{up} guarantee the boundedness of $T^+_tu_-$.
-Moreover, Item (1) of Theorem \ref{m2'} is verified by Proposition \ref{T+cu+}, and Item (2) is shown by Proposition \ref{xt}.
+Moreover, Item (1) of Theorem \ref{m2'} is verified by Proposition \ref{T+cu+}, and Item (3) is shown by Proposition \ref{xt}.
+Item (2) of Theorem \ref{m2'} is similar to Item (1).